Jack Hill (footballer, born 1897)

-John Henry Hill (2 March 1897 – April 1972) was an English footballer who played in his club career with various teams, including Burnley and Newcastle United between 1920 and 1934.
+John Henry Hill (2 March 1897 – April 1972) was an English footballer who played for various teams including Burnley and Newcastle United between 1920 and 1934.
 He made 11 appearances for England, eight as captain.
 He subsequently played for, and then managed, Hull City.

 Playing career

 Early career

 Hill was born at Hetton-le-Hole, County Durham and, after playing junior football in and around Durham whilst working as a coal-miner and seeing action at Gallipoli and Salonika with the East Yorkshire Regiment during the First World War, he joined Durham City in 1919.

 Plymouth Argyle

 After a brief period, he moved in September 1920 to Devon to join Plymouth Argyle, who had recently been admitted to the Football League Third Division.
 He remained for three seasons at Home Park, in the last two of which Argyle finished as runners-up in the (now) Third Division South missing out on the single promotion place available firstly to Southampton on goal difference and then to Bristol City.